 Arterial: Resembles a highway going through a municipality.
-Collector: Feeds traffic from an Arterial to the Local roads or vice-versa.
+Collector: Feeds traffic from arterial to the local roads or vice-versa.
 Local: All other roadways that are not residential streets and are also not arterials and collectors.
 Residential: Residential streets provide direct access to residences.
 All municipal roadways that are not arterial, collector or local are residential.
 Residential roads and streets are not included in the study.